adopted-ember-addons/ember-burger-menu/README.md

 ## Features

-- Easy to use / easy to build off-canvas menu
+- Easy to use & setup off-canvas menu
 - Mix and match from many menu & menu item animations
 - Control your menu from anywhere in your app
-- Support for multiple menus
 - Easily create your own animations

 ## Installation